nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to prefix list](#5-information-fields--prefixes)

 ### 5.9.4 Remark Tags: `r/`
+>Remark tags refer to any additional remarks you would like to assign to a contact to keep track of any information you deem relevant and important.
 * Remark is an *optional* field, i.e. a contact can exist even if it does not have a remark.
 * The prefix for a remark is `r/`.
 * Remark names should be <u>alphanumeric</u>, and can contain spaces.